Dietrich von Bern: Differences between Dietrich and Theodoric

-Dietrich von Bern and Theoderic the great were usually treated as the same figure throughout the Middle Ages.
+Dietrich von Bern and Theoderic the Great were usually treated as the same figure throughout the Middle Ages.
 However, the lives of Dietrich von Bern and Theodoric the Great have several important differences.
 Whereas Theodoric the Great conquered Italy as an invader, Dietrich von Bern is portrayed as exiled from his rightful kingdom in Italy.
 Also, Dietrich is portrayed as a contemporary of Etzel (Attila the Hun, died 453) and his uncle is the semi-legendary Gothic king Ermenrich (Ermanaric, died 370s).
-Dietrich is associated with Verona (the Bern of his name) rather than the capital of the historical Theodoric, Ravenna.
+Dietrich is associated with Verona (the Bern of his name) rather than the capital of the historical Theodoric, Ravenna; the connection to Verona is attested since at least the eleventh century in Latin chronicles, beginning with the Annals of Quedlinburg.

 Dietrich has a number of mythological features: In the early eleventh-century Waldere he is an enemy of giants, and in later Middle High German texts he also fights against dwarfs and wild men.
 Even more notable is the fact that multiple texts record Dietrich breathing fire.